edelvalle/xoutil/docs/source/xoutil/bound.rst

 - Then we define an `execute` function bounded by `timed`.
-This function melds the ``receive`` and ``send`` processes, but we can't actually call ``send`` because we need to yield after each message has been received or sent.
+This function melds the ``receive`` and ``send`` processes, but we can't actually call ``send`` because that would return a single message and we need to yield after each message has been sent.
 That's why we need to call the `~Bounded.generate`:meth: so that the time boundary is also applied to the sending process.

 .. note:: The structure from this example is actually taken from a real program, although simplified to serve better for learning.
 For instance,